Sydney Olympic Park: The under-the-radar suburb well worth buying and living in

 Go on, admit it.
-When someone says Sydney Olympic Park, you don’t think, “Sought-after suburb.
-Peaceful.
-Green spaces.
-Well connected to the city.”
+When someone says Sydney Olympic Park, you don’t think, ‘Sought-after suburb, peaceful, green spaces, well-connected to the city’.

 Dear readers, how wrong we all are.

-Sydney Olympic Park is not just a place built to host the 2000 Summer Olympic Games, or where Taylor Swift performed four sold-out shows, or the home of the annual Easter Show.
-This easily forgotten suburb 10 kilometres from the CBD has life, heart and a thriving community.
+Sydney Olympic Park is not just a place Sydney built to host the 2000 Summer Olympic Games, or where Taylor Swift performed four sold-out shows or the home of the annual Easter Show.

-You can ask the locals – and don’t worry, they’ll tell you – but you can also just see it because the evidence is there plain as day, laid out in the form of the beautiful tree-lined streets, the soft sunsets over the parklands, and the busy cafes with friendly neighbours greeting each other over their morning coffee on the way into their quick commute to the CBD.
+You can ask the locals – and don’t worry, they’ll tell you – but you can also just see it because the evidence is there plain as day, laid out in the form of beautiful tree-lined streets, the soft sunsets over the parklands, and in the busy cafes with friendly neighbours greeting each other over their morning coffee on the way into their quick commute to the CBD.

 Matt Edwards has lived in Sydney Olympic Park for 10 years and was one of the first tenants in the suburb when it transformed from an events space to a residential area.

-“When we moved here, this was actually the first and only apartment building in the area,” he says.
-“And since then, [the area] has grown massively.
+“When we moved here, this was actually the first and only apartment building in the area.
+And since then, it’s grown massively.
 It didn’t really have that much of a community feel to it, but over the last 10 years, it has definitely grown more.

 “The main reason we moved here was for the Easter Show, but also the green space to be able to walk around and go for a bike ride.”